KenWillmott/SST-6809/README.md

 The 10cm x 10cm form factor, including standard connector and mounting locations, create a "family" of boards that can interoperate in different ways.
 As a very minimal board, the SST does not support all of them, however its connector will support one standard peripheral card in the M8 family, such as the M8 game board.

-The current PCB status is "assembled and testing".
+The first PCB (V1.0) status is "assembled and testing".
 The NVRAM and extended memory address latch pass tests.
 The EEPROM fails, a problem with the pin assignments has been found.
 Investigation and fixes are ongoing.
-The ACIA hasn't been tested yet, but I don't expect problems there.
+It is currently running successfully in a RAM-only configuration, with ASSIST09 monitor.

+The second PCB, V2.0, is in fabrication.